Creating an Endowment

 - Glushko-Samuelson Intellectual Property Law Clinic

 Nothing is more important to the quality of an AUWCL education than its faculty of distinguished scholars and educators, many of whom have earned national and international attention.

 In Spring 2016, the Washington College of Law moved to the new Tenley Campus located on Nebraska Avenue.
 The new campus offers a variety of naming opportunities to honor family, colleagues, friends, and members of the AUWCL Law community who made a difference in your life.

-For more information on naming opportunities, please contact Randall Sawyer, Assistant Dean, External Relations at (202) 274-4054 or firstname.lastname@example.org
+For more information on naming opportunities, please contact Laura Herr, Associate Dean of Development and Alumni Relations at (202) 274-4054 or firstname.lastname@example.org

 Ways to Give